slamora/brackets-wiki/File-System.md

 * Testing and bug fixing.
 * Figure out how to deal with both case-sensitive and case-insensitive file systems.
 * Make getFileList async
+* Should directory paths include trailing slash or not?